chris-pearce/scally/README.md

      @import "vendor/scally/core/settings/colours";

-### Your styles
+#### Your styles

-This section is where you pull in all of your project-specific styles
+This section is where you pull in all of your project-specific styles.
+We recommend following the same architecture as the Scally framework.

+#### Example architecture

+Here's an example of the architecture explained above, assuming you contain all of your CSS in a folder called `css` and if Scally is installed via the default Bower install (`bower install westfieldlabs/scally`) in your `css` folder.

+    css
+    |   style.scss
+    |   settings.scss
+    │
+    └───bower_components
+    |   │
+    |   └───scally
+    |
+    └───partials
+        │
+        ├───components
+        |
+        ├───core
+        |
+        ├───layout
+        |
+        ├───utilities

+## Scally breakdown

+Scally is a design-free, OOCSS framework that does its best to provide zero cosmetic styling.
+This means that Scally can be used on any and all types of projects without dictating a look-and-feel.

+*More coming soon for this section*.

 ## Dependencies